kscnl1n/kscnl1n/README.md

 Hello, my name is Kaylee, I am a software engineer and quantum computing afficionado and this is my portfolio.
 Outside of tech, I enjoy making specialty brews of coffee, collecting records, and film photography.

+My e-mail is scanlinsystems@gmail.com if you have any questions.
 Please take a look around :)

 **Current Projects**